btc4j/btc4j-daemon/README.md

 * [Bitcoin Java Core Components (org.btc4j.core)] (http://btc4j.github.io/btc4j-core)
 * [Apache HTTP Components (org.apache.http)] (http://hc.apache.org)
 * [Java API for Json Processing (javax.json)] (http://www.oracle.com/technetwork/articles/java/json-1973242.html)
+  * The Json runtime used for this project is the Glassfish reference implementation.

 btc4j-daemon implements all 61 commands in bitcoind API as defined in org.btc4j.core.BtcApi.
 It also contains a notification component to process alerts, and block and wallet events received by bitcoind.